kenuosec/MSIdentityTools/README.md

 # MSIdentityTools
-This module is intended to support the use of Microsoft Identity products.
-This project is in no way supported by Microsoft.
+Tools for working with Microsoft Identity products.
+This project is not supported by Microsoft.

 # Getting Started
 TODO: Guide users through getting your code up and running on their own system.
 In this section you can talk about: